-MAFCSI137 Superintendent/NCOIC, Religious Affairs Course (SNRAC) 80 Contact Hours
+MAFCSI137 Superintendent/NCOIC, Religious Affairs Course (SNRAC)

 This resident course addresses concepts, techniques, and processes involved in leading and managing chapel operations.
-This course draws on the subject matter expertise of AFCCC faculty, diverse field experiences of students, Air Force Chaplain Corps strategic-level leaders, as well as the knowledge of guest presenters to maximize learning.
+This course draws on the subject matter expertise of AFCCC faculty, varied field experiences of students, Air Force Chaplain Corps strategic-level leaders, as well as the knowledge of guest presenters to maximize learning.